zama-ai/concrete/docs/tutorial/tagging.md

 # Tagging

-When you have big circuits, keeping track of which node corresponds to which part of your code becomes very hard.
-Tagging system could simplify such situations:
+When you have big circuits, keeping track of which node corresponds to which part of your code becomes difficult.
+A tagging system can simplify such situations:

 ```python
 def g(z):